drshahizan/Generative-AI-Playground/materials/stie/finance.md

 <a href="https://github.com/drshahizan/Generative-AI-Playground/graphs/contributors"><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/drshahizan/Generative-AI-Playground?color=2b9348"></a>
 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fdrshahizan%2Generative-AI-Playground&labelColor=%23d9e3f0&countColor=%23697689&style=flat)

-# All Finance Prompts
+# Finance Prompts

 Here are 150+ ChatGPT prompts for anyone who works with money - either professionally or personally.
-They've been grouped together for your convenience.

-In order to access these prompts, **click the triangular toggle button**.

-## Accountants
+## 1. Accountants

     1. "Discuss the role and importance of a professional accountant in maintaining the financial health of a \[specific type of business or industry\]."
     2. "Describe the process of preparing and interpreting a \[specific type of financial report, e.g., balance sheet, income statement, cash flow statement\] in a \[specific type of business or industry\]."